Directing reader attention is an art. As the writer, it’s up to you where that precious resource goes. Are you doing a good job?

 Here, there’s a clear emotional signature to the description.
 It’s also a good example of the concept of interiority.
 We can’t help but start forming a relationship with this dog because, clearly, the narrator already has one.
 I’m also getting some more context about the situation here, and how the dog fits into it.

-Of all three descriptions, I’m going to remember that third dog the most, because it was described in an emotional way.
+Of all three instances of descriptive prose, I’m going to remember that third dog the most, because it was described in an emotional way.
 It’s also the longest description, practically guaranteeing that my attention is drawn to it.

 When you’re revising, think about directing reader attention like a spot operator and curator with your descriptions.
 Let them work for you, and guide the reader through your story.

-Is your descriptive language hitting the mark?
+Is your descriptive prose hitting the mark?
 Hire me as your novel editor, and I’ll help you take your writing voice to the next level.